NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

 For this session, you will need both R and RStudio.

 R is an object orientated programming language.
-You can assign values to object with the name of your choosing, for example `my_color <- "red"`.
+You can assign values to an object with the name of your choosing, for example `my_color <- "red"`.
 When doing so, the object is stored in the computers memory.
 The object `my_color` will then hold the value `"red"`, and can be called by typing: `my_color`.

+# Projects
+In RStudio, one can create a project to store all scripts and notes from one project in one folder.
+After starting RStudio, go to `file` and `New project`.
+In the window, click `New directory`, `New project`, and type in the name of the project folder, for example `Ggtree tutorial`.
+Choose which directory to create the project in, and click `create project`.

+Now, RStudio will restart, and the working directory of R will be in the folder you specified above.
+The advantage of dividing your work into projects is that all your scripts and files can be easily accessed in the project, or subfolders of the project, making it easier to have control of your code.
+The project folders may also be under version control with git.

+Now we are ready to install some packages!

 # Packages
 In R, the fundamental unit of shareable code is a package.
 There is a myriad of packages available for download, and the ones published on the Comprehensive R Archive Network [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) are trustworthy and of high quality.
 Packages can be created by anyone, and can also be hosted on GitHub.
 Some packages, specialized for biological analyses, are hosted by [Bioconductor](https://www.bioconductor.org/), and have their own installation method.
+Note that all installed libraries are available for activation regardless of which project folder you are in.

 To install packages from CRAN, use the following command:
 ```{R}